VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Computer Architecture

   This, from my understanding, was this professor's first time teaching.
 He actually did a pretty good job.
-The biggest problems came from weird expectations (homework deadlines were not great), extraordinarly hard homework compared to what was taught, and a lack of hands on labs/exercises like could be offered on an FPGA, by poking around in Linux, or using a simulator of some sort.
+The biggest problems came from weird expectations (homework deadlines were not great), extraordinarily hard homework compared to what was taught, and a lack of hands on labs/exercises like could be offered on an FPGA, by poking around in Linux, or using a simulator of some sort.
 Of course, this class was remote, so I can understand why these things were not done.

 * Data and Network Security